-For guys, there’s more to spring than cleaning, it’s the season of “The Checklist.”
+For guys, there’s more to spring than cleaning.
+It’s also the season of “The Checklist.”
 Rake the lawn?
 Check.
 Switch out those winter tires?
 Check.
 Cheer for your favourite Canadian team in the NHL playoffs?
-Che…whaaaat?!?
-No checkmark there this year, but we’ll be there next season!
+That one gets a body check for sure!

 This year, there’s an especially important and beneficial item to add to your checklist: The Men’s Maintenance Guide.
 The purpose of the Men’s Maintenance Guide is to take the hassle and confusion out of key medical questions we need to ask our doctors.
-Think of it as an all-in-one checklist of essential screening tests and vaccinations.
-After all, there’s a lot at stake here: this guide serves as a reminder that we all need to take responsibility for ensuring our health.
+Think of it as an all-in-one checklist of essential screening tests and vaccinations, as well as a tool that shows you how to ask medical questions.
+After all, there’s a lot at stake here: This guide serves as a reminder that we all need to take responsibility for ensuring our health.

-Just like a guy’s health evolves as we age, the Men’s Maintenance Guide evolves, too.
+Just like our health evolves as we age, the Men’s Maintenance Guide evolves, too.
 Here’s what we mean:

-- The list grows for those 40 to 54-year-olds among us.
+- The list grows for guys who are 40 to 54 years old.
 Chest health, for example, should be checked every 2 to 3 years.
 Prostate exams, which are never as bad as they might seem, should also be scheduled every 2 years.
-Physical exams become more regular, going from every 3 to 5 years to every three, period.
+Physical exams become more regular, going from every 3 to 5 years to every three years, period.

-- As for men aged 55-plus, bone health comes on board along with abdominal ultrasounds, colorectal exams…the checklist goes on.
+- As for men aged 55-plus, bone health comes on board along with abdominal ultrasounds, colorectal exams…and so it goes.

 It can feel like a lot to keep track of, which is exactly why the Men’s Maintenance Guide is such a useful tool.
 Print it out and tape it to the inside of your medicine cabinet, gym locker, or anywhere it can serve as a reminder.
-“Forgetting” to fertilize this spring might mean a few more weeds this summer, but forgetting a key medical exam?
-That could really cost you.
+Every little bit helps, right?